 This poor waste disposal causes severe weather conditions such as heavy storms, typhoons, and irregular climate change.
 In turn, this affects our general livelihood as humans and also causes different kinds of radioactive pollution.

 Firstly, harmful greenhouse gases are created from decomposing waste.
 These rise up to the atmosphere and trap heat.
 This adversely causes extreme weather reactions in the form of storms and typhoons.

 How else are we impacted?
 Well, apart from temperature what is also drastically affected is the level of precipitation in the air.
 From acid rain to severe hail storms or global warming – everything is fair game at present.
 This also spreads out into other areas with regard to subdivisions such as thermal and radioactive pollution.

 Check out the 2021 Global Climate Report on active pollution.

 4. Air Contamination due to Harmful Gases

-Poor waste disposal also causes the release of harmful substances such as carbon monoxides which inhibits the function of haemoglobin in the body of a human.
+Poor waste disposal also causes the release of harmful substances such as carbon monoxides which inhibits the function of haemoglobin in the body of humans.

 5. Animal and Marine Life Damage

 This is one of the major negative effects of improper waste management because it directly affects animals and marine life.
 People are fond of polluting the environment by dumping garbage in unauthorized areas continuously.
 In turn, this is carried by water into water bodies, blocking channels and hurting aquatic life.
 Massive consumption of fishing lines, plastic bottles and cigarette butts kill millions of marine lives each year.